atuttle/blog/blog/2023/what-to-do-when-drowning-in-technical-debt.md

 [^0]: It is a legitimate strategy to write a prototype of the feature first before you write tests if you don't yet understand what it will take to implement the feature.
 You can't test something you don't understand, so write a throw-away prototype to learn from, then throw it away, and write your tests for the real implementation.
 [^1]: "Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.
 Code for readability." - [John Woods](https://stackoverflow.com/a/878436/751)

-## Then, why is there always so much technical debt?
+### Then, why is there always so much technical debt?

-**My theory is that we allow "the business" to get in the way of doing our jobs well.**
+**I beleive that we allow "the business" to get in the way of doing our jobs well.**

 Too often, software companies and IT departments are given a project mandate and an allowable time limit to spend working on it.
 Maybe the CEO talked to customers about it, decided it would be a valuable project, and the customer would need it by a certain date in order to be able to use it.